-Furthermore, the Fund expects and requires projects to impose clear H&S requirements on suppliers during procurement, as outlined in our Code of Conduct for Business Partners.
+Furthermore, the Fund expects and requires projects to impose clear H&S requirements on suppliers during procurement, as outlined in CIPs Code of Conduct for Business Partners.
 Additionally, CIP's Responsible Investment Policy ensures that investments are not made in the manufacture of weapons that breach fundamental humanitarian principles, such as nuclear, biological, or chemical weapons, cluster bombs, or anti-personnel landmines, nor in the development, production, or storage of nuclear weapons, or in the production of components explicitly for use in nuclear weapons.

 Throughout the year, CIP has established procedures for gathering relevant data to calculate these indicators.
-Additionally, the Fund ensures that all aforementioned international standards and norms are incorporated into material contracts through contractual agreements.
-Prior to FID, CIP's Investment teams are required to complete all relevant internal ESG checklists to ensure compliance with CIP's ESG & Climate Standards and policies.
-Where necessary the CIP ESG team has engaged with the CIP Investment Team to ensure checklists are completed with sufficient information.
+Additionally, CIP strives to ensure that all aforementioned international standards and norms are incorporated into material contracts through contractual agreements.
+Prior to the FID, CIP investment teams are required to complete all relevant ESG checklists to ensure compliance with the Fund's ESG standards and CIP policies.
 Furthermore, there has been a strong emphasis on project teams and the CIP ESG team working together to ensure that any identified gaps are addressed and mitigated.
 During the reference period, any project identified to not have a proper grievance mechanism has been engaged with the goal to rectify this.
 The improvement in the metric shows the results of the engagement with projects on this specific topic.

-CIP has also strengthened our governance arrangements by enhancing our processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
+CIP has also strengthened the Fund's governance arrangements by enhancing the processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
 Systematic follow-ups on progress have been implemented on a monthly basis, ensuring an overview of H&S as well as ongoing development.

 During the upcoming reference periods, CIP will continue to monitor the indicators to ensure ongoing alignment.
-Additionally, the Fund will enhance the requirements for grievance mechanisms to ensure that stakeholders are heard and incorporated into early decision-making processes.
-In relation to gender diversity, CIP has updated its internal process to ensure that project teams consider gender diversity when creating the Board of Directors and establishing project companies.
+Additionally, the Fund will enhance the requirements for grievance mechanisms in effort to ensure that stakeholders are heard and incorporated into early decision-making processes.
+In relation to gender diversity, CIP has updated internal processes to ensure that project teams consider gender diversity when establishing project companies and creating the Board of Directors.